 - Several awards of up to $500 may be made each year

 - Awarded to chapters for activities that promote physics across cultures

 - Applicants must be SPS chapters in good standing with the SPS national organization

 - The project leader must be a student that is a member of the SPS national organization

-- Chapters must complete an online application no later than November 15 (only one Future Faces of Physics Award proposal per chapter will be accepted)
+- DEADLINE EXTENDED TO NOVEMBER 17 at 11:59 PM EST - Chapters must complete an online application (only one Future Faces of Physics Award proposal per chapter will be accepted)